Mesembryanthemum tortuosum: Botany

 Sceletium tortuosum is a perennial succulent plant native to South Africa.
 It features pale-colored sessile flowers about 20–30 mm wide with 4–5 sepals.
 Its recurved leaves contain distinctive water cells, and the stems become woody as the plant ages.

 Raphides have been found in its petals and filaments.

 History

 Plants of the genus Sceletium have likely been used for millennia by San and Khoi peoples as masticatories and traditional medicines for thirst, hunger, fatigue, and social and spiritual purposes; this knowledge from oral tradition of how it was used has declined over the past three centuries due to colonization, conflict, and cultural disruption.
-The first known written account of the plant's use was in 1662 by Jan van Riebeeck.
+Along with dagga, kanna constituted an important element in southern Africa's precolonial exchange economy.
+The first known written account of the plant's use was in 1662 by Jan van Riebeeck, although the English East India Company official in Hirado Richard Cocks explained kanna's properties by likening it to those of ginseng as early as 1616.
+In the seventeenth and eighteenth centuries, European writers like Peter Kolb and Guy Tachard incorrectly hypothesized that kanna may be the same plant as East Asian ginseng, on account of its stimulant properties.
 The traditionally prepared dried plant was often chewed and the saliva swallowed, but it has also been made into gel caps, teas and tinctures.
 It has also been used as a snuff and smoked.

 Its name relates to the skeletal appearance of its dried leaves.
 It was highly valued and traded, sometimes combined with cannabis to enhance effects.
 Today, it is sold commercially, especially to boost sexual performance.